abilandz/NAT3054/Lecture_3/make.md

 where "sourceTree" is the name or path of a directory in which the source code of the project is placed (the most frequent naming convention is simply "src"), and "buildTree" is a name (the most frequent naming convention is simply "build") of new directory created by **cmake** in which the output of configuration and generation stage is stored (e.g. the file "CMakeCache.txt" and _makefiles_ for **make**, etc.).

-The final building stage commences by executing:
+The final building stage commences after executing:

 ```bash
 cmake --build buildTree
 ```

 The name or path of "buildTree" must be the same as in the previous step.
-One can profile this step with additional flags, for instance: TBI 20251130 shall I move this later?
+One can profile and optimize this stage with additional flags, for instance:

 ```bash
 # build the project using 10 cores and provide verbose output:
 cmake --build buildTree -j 10 -v
 ```

-It is also possible via **cmake** to supply options for the native build tool which will be used (e.g. **make**) with the following syntax: TBI 20251130 shall I move this later?
+It is also possible via **cmake** to supply options for the native build tool which will be used (e.g. **make**) with the following syntax:

 ```bash
 # build the project using non-default settings for 'make':
 cmake --build buildTree -- someFlagsForMake
 ```

-If the build succeeded, the final executable will be in the "buildTree", and can be immediately tested with:
+If the build succeeded, the final executable will be in the "buildTree" directory, and can be immediately tested with:

 ```bash
 ./buildTree/finalExecutable